ssszuka/ff/replit.md

 ## Frontend Architecture
 - **Framework**: React 18 with TypeScript for type safety and modern development
-- **Routing**: Wouter for lightweight client-side routing
+- **Routing**: Wouter for lightweight client-side routing with React.lazy() for route-based code splitting
-- **Build System**: Vite for fast development and optimized production builds
+- **Build System**: Vite for fast development and optimized production builds with manual chunk splitting
 - **State Management**: TanStack Query for server state and caching with React hooks for local state
+- **Code Splitting**: Route-based lazy loading ensures each page loads independently with its own chunk

 ## UI and Styling
 - **Design System**: Shadcn/ui components built on Radix UI primitives